sitedata/checklyhq.com/site/content/why-checkly/_index.md

     “Checkly is a fabulous developer tool!
 The flexible features and developer-friendly API made the integration super easy.”
 scale:
   title: "Built for developers<br /> and engineering teams of all sizes"
   first:
     title: From small to large teams
     features:
       - header: "Free plan"
         description: >-
           We support solo developers and small projects with a powerful forever free plan.
-      - header: "Self-service"
+      - header: "Fair and flexible pricing"
         description: >-
-          You can easily configure paid plans exactly to your needs—no need to talk with Sales if you don't want to.
+          You can easily configure paid plans precisely to your needs, so you only pay for what you use.
       - header: "Easy to start and use"
         description: >-
           Checkly is designed to make it simple and fun.
-You won't need support from a Solution Engineer.
+You won't need technical support to get started
-      - header: "Support"
+      - header: "Friendly support"
         description: >-
-          We take care of excellent documentation and API description.
+          We are proud of our excellent documentation and API reference.
 When you encounter issues, you get knowledgeable and friendly support via chat.
   second:
     title: Enterprise
     features:
       - header: "Scalable"
         description: >-
           Checkly is built to support a high load.
 We run millions of checks daily.
 Do you need to grow instantly?
 We are ready!
-      - header: "Flexibility"
+      - header: "Flexible"
         description: >-
-          Our platform is programmable and open.
-It can adapt to your workflow.
-From team structure to check management to alerting.
+          Checkly is programmable and open.
+It can adapt to your organizations' workflow, from team structure to asset management to alerting.
       - header: "Secure and reliable"
         description: >-
-          Checkly is built on a modern cloud infrastructure.
-Our architecture is in fact as reliable (separation of concerns) that we can even alert ourselves.
+          Checkly is built on a secure and modern cloud infrastructure.
-      - header: "Support"
+      - header: "Customer Success"
         description: >-
-          We are industry experts who can actively support you with the right strategy to become reliable.
+          We are industry experts who can actively support you with the right strategy to become more reliable.
 ---

 <div class="code-block show" id="puppeteer">